-The largest single provider of SEND school placements for children and young people from Kingston is Orchard Hill College and Academy Trust (OHCAT) which operates one post-16 college and nine special school academies within and outside the borough.
-Negotiations mean OHCAT have reduced the costs for the post-16 provision and are continuing to do so in relation to the academy schools.
-Price negotiations have also been completed with independent and non-maintained special schools.
+A review of contract management processes to ensure that they provide effective quality assurance of SEND placements and derive maximum value for money for all funding organisations in the SEND partnership has been completed.
+Price negotiations with the largest single local provider of placements for children and young people from Kingston have reduced costs for post-16 provision.
+Price negotiations have also been held with independent and non-maintained special schools.
 New contracts were issued to these schools in 2017/18 which delivered some cost reductions.
 Achieving for Children has a placement commissioning and brokerage service primarily focused on its care placements and supported accommodation for care leavers.
 The service was extended in September 2018 to include a full-time brokerage specialist for SEND placements.